 Follow-up care – While your primary care veterinarian can handle many aspects of your pet’s care, there are certain conditions and complex cases that require the ongoing management of a specialist.
 The Neurology team will discuss with you whether it is appropriate to follow-up directly with VSC or your primary care veterinarian.
 All routine preventative care should continue with your primary care veterinarian.

 If you choose to follow-up with your primary care veterinarian instead, we are able to consult directly with them via fax or email if requested.
-Our specialist will communicate next steps with your primary veterinarian within 3-5 business days of receipt of their communication.
+Our specialist will communicate the next steps with your primary veterinarian within 3-5 business days of receipt of their communication.
 Your primary veterinarian will then discuss these results and our recommendations with you.
 If you prefer direct contact with our Neurology team or if you or your veterinarian feels there is a pressing concern about your pet’s condition, do not hesitate to make a follow-up appointment at Veterinary Specialty Center.

 Questions or concerns – For any non-urgent questions, you will be asked to leave a message for the Neurology team or you can email them directly at: firstname.lastname@example.org.
 If you have any urgent medical concerns outside the Neurology Department’s normal business hours, you can call our Emergency and Critical Care Department 24 hours a day (847.459.7535).